Efficient Algorithms for Sparse Moment Problems without Separation: Our Contributions

-{\bf Our techniques:} Our algorithm for the $k$-coin model is also based on the classic Prony's algorithm \cite{prony1795}.
+{\bf Our techniques:} Our algorithm for the $k$-coin model is also based on the classic Prony's method \citep{prony1795}.
 Suppose the true mixture is $\mix = (\veca, \vecw)$ where $\veca = [\alpha_1, \cdots, \alpha_k]^{\top}$ and $\vecw = [w_1, \cdots, w_k]^{\top}$.
-In Prony's algorithm, if we know the moment vector $M$ exactly, all $\alpha_i$s can be recovered from the roots of a polynomial whose coefficients are the entries of the eigenvector $\vecc$ (corresponding to eigenvalue 0) of a Hankel matrix (see e.g., the matrix $\calH_{k+1}$ in \cite{gordon2020sparse}).
+In Prony's method, if we know the moment vector $M$ exactly, every $\alpha_i$ can be recovered from the roots of a polynomial whose coefficients are the entries of the eigenvector $\vecc$ (corresponding to eigenvalue 0) of a Hankel matrix (see e.g., the matrix $\calH_{k+1}$ in \citet{gordon2020sparse}).
 However, if we only know the noisy moment vector $M'$, we only get a perturbation of the original Hankel matrix.
-Recent analyses of Prony's method \cite{rabani2014learning,gordon2020sparse} aim to bound the error of recovery from the perturbed Hankel matrix.
-If $\alpha_i$ and $\alpha_j$ ($i\ne j$) are very close, or any $w_i$ is very small, the 2nd smallest eigenvalue of the Hankel matrix is also very close to 0, hence the the eigenvector $\vecc$ corresponding to eigenvalue 0 is extremely sensitive to small perturbation (see e.g.,\cite{stewart1990matrix}).
-Hence, recent analysis of Prony's method \cite{rabani2014learning,gordon2020sparse} requires that $\alpha_i$ and $\alpha_j$ are separated by at least $\minsep$ and the minimum $w_i$ is lower bounded by $w_{\min}$ to ensure certain stability of the eigenvector (hence the coefficients of the polynomial), and the corresponding sample complexity becomes unbounded when $\minsep$ or $w_{\min}$ approaches to 0.
-Our algorithm (Algorithm~\ref{alg:dim1}) can be seen as a robust version of Prony's algorithm.
-Instead of computing the smallest eigenvector of the perturbed Hankel matrix, we solve a ridge regression to obtain a vector $\hvecc$, which plays a similar role as $\vecc$ (Line 2 in Algorithm~\ref{alg:dim1}).
-However, we do not show $\hvecc$ is close to $\vecc$ (in fact, they can be very different).
-Instead, we adopt a more global analysis to show that the moment vector of the estimated mixture is close to the true moment vector $M$, and by a moment-transportation inequality (see Section~\ref{app:momenttransineq}), we can guarantee the quantity of our solution in terms of transportation distance.
+Recent analyses of Prony's method \citep{rabani2014learning,gordon2020sparse} aim to upper bound the error of recovery from the perturbed Hankel matrix.
+If $\alpha_i$ and $\alpha_j$ ($i\ne j$) are very close, or any $w_i$ is very small, the second smallest eigenvalue of the Hankel matrix is also very close to $0$.
+From matrix perturbation theory, we know that the eigenvector $\vecc$ corresponding to eigenvalue $0$ is extremely sensitive to small perturbation (see e.g.,\citet{stewart1990matrix}).
+Hence, the recent analyses of Prony's method \citep{rabani2014learning,gordon2020sparse} requires that $\alpha_i$ and $\alpha_j$ are separated by at least $\minsep$, and the minimum $w_i$ is lower bounded by $w_{\min}$ to ensure certain stability of the eigenvector (hence the coefficients of the polynomial), and the corresponding sample complexity becomes unbounded when $\minsep$ or $w_{\min}$ approaches to 0.
+Our algorithm (Algorithm~\ref{alg:dim1}) can be seen as a robust version of Prony's method.
+Instead of computing the smallest eigenvector of the perturbed Hankel matrix, we solve a ridge regression to obtain a vector $\hvecc$, which plays a similar role as $\vecc$ (Line~\ref{line:dim1-hc} in Algorithm~\ref{alg:dim1}).
+However, instead of showing $\hvecc$ is close to $\vecc$ (in fact, they can be very different), we adopt a more global analysis to show that the moment vector of the estimated mixture is close to the true moment vector $M$, and by a moment-transportation inequality (see Section~\ref{app:momenttransineq}), we can guarantee the quantity of our solution in terms of transportation distance.